 Other International developments

-Please also see links to a selection of our tax alerts in respect of the following non COVID-19 developments.
+Please see below links to a selection of our tax alerts.
 Additional articles are available in our global tax alert library.

-If you would like to discuss any of the articles in this week's edition of Midweek Tax News, please contact the individuals listed below, Claire Hooper (+44 20 7951 2486), or your usual EY contact.
+If you would like to discuss any of the articles in this week's edition of Midweek Tax News, please contact the individuals listed below, Nicola Sullivan (+44 20 7951 8228), or your usual EY contact.

 For other queries or comments please email firstname.lastname@example.org.